sigillabs/mobidex/README.md

 Start develop in Android:

 0. Make sure your system is setup for react-native.
 1. Install dependencies of project with command `npm install`.
- 2. Connect the smartphone or start the your favorite [emulator](https://developer.android.com/studio/run/managing-avds).
+1. Connect the smartphone or start the your favorite [emulator](https://developer.android.com/studio/run/managing-avds).
+1. Change `native_modules.gradle` as per this [pull request](https://github.com/react-native-community/cli/pull/741/files).
- 3. Run the comand `react-native run-android` to compile and run the install project in android.
+1. Run the comand `react-native run-android` to compile and run the install project in android.
- 4. Run the command `react-native start` to run server js and loading the Mobidex app.
+1. Run the command `react-native start` to run server js and loading the Mobidex app.

 ## Available Scripts